Blair1233/Class24/1-Lesson-Plans/15-Web-Vulnerabilities-and-Hardening/1/Activities/06_SQL_Injection/Solved/README.md

 4. **Bonus**: Use a payload to pull data from hidden fields.

-    - The query was `select first_name, last from users where id = '1' UNION select first_name, password from users where '1' = '1'`.
+    - The query was `select first_name, last_name from users where user_id = '1' UNION select first_name, password from users where '1' = '1'`.

     - The payload was `1' UNION select first_name, password from users where '1' = '1`.